by-pinja/vf-rest/README.md

 ## Installation

-The recommended way to install this libarary is with Composer.
+The recommended way to install this library is with Composer.
 Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.